Damon C. Sloane

 Who is What's Yours to Carry for?

-The dependable over-giver — the high performer, the caretaker, "the responsible one" — whose competence and kindness keep ending up as everyone else's weight.
-If "just say no" has never fit you, this is for you.
+The dependable over-giver: the high performer, the caretaker, “the responsible one,” whose competence and kindness keep ending up as everyone else's weight.
+If “just say no” has never fit the person you actually are, this was written for you.

 What will it help me do?

-Find what's actually yours to carry, put down the rest, and set a limit that holds without turning you into someone who stops caring.
+Readable over an evening or two.
+You'll find what's actually yours to carry, put down the rest, and set a limit that holds without turning you into someone who stops caring.
+All of it is subtraction; nothing new lands on your plate.

 The Dispatch